-If you have a brick and mortar location, you will need to confirm your address by placing a marker on a map.
+If you have a brick-and-mortar location, you must confirm your address by placing a marker on a map.

 On a few occasions, I have had difficulty with this step.
 You may need to reload the page if you cannot get the address and map to sync.

 Step 5: Adding Your Phone Number & Website